Skip to product information

 When logged, it was noted that Gesha was moderately resistant to leaf rust, and as such, a number of saplings were first planted in Panama during the 1960s.
 But various impracticalities of the variety made it initially undesirable — a low planting density, brittle branches and low yield made it a poor choice for many farmers.

 It wasn't until the 2005 Panama auction that this variety found itself in the spotlight of international regard, where the Peterson family entered their Gesha into the competition.
-Not only did it achieve extremely high scores, but its' distinct florality and high acidity attracted a number of high bids from auction attendees, breaking the standing auction green coffee price record.
+Not only did it achieve extremely high scores, but its distinct florality and high acidity attracted a number of high bids from auction attendees, breaking the standing auction green coffee price record.

 Since the quality potential of Gesha was revealed to the world, it has found itself as a staple on the offer lists of the world's greatest roasteries.